What Are The Most Popular Devices For Reading Ebooks?

 It’s so common now for people to own a laptop or PC, a smartphone, and perhaps a tablet.

-When you can read ebooks on any of these devices, spending more money on an e-reading device makes little sense.
+When you can read ebooks on any of these, spending more money on a dedicated e-reading device makes little sense.

-Yes, for some, the advantages of long battery life and ease of reading are well worth the price.
+Yes, the advantages of long battery life and ease of reading are well worth the price for some.

 But how many people make this choice?

-Statistics for the devices readers use when reading ebooks is a bit of a guessing game.
+Statistics for the devices readers use for ebooks is a bit of a guessing game.

-A reader can now jump from one device to another to read the same book, so it’s impossible to find definitive answers.
+Readers can now jump from one device to another to read the same book, making definitive answers impossible.

 However, enough data and statistics are available now to gain insight into device use.